Camp at Adobe Meadows |

 Located south of Stockton.
-The annual campsite at the terminus of the Oregon-California Trail used by the French Canadian fur trappers of the Hudson's Bay Company.
+The annual campsite at the terminus of the California Trail used by the French-Canadian fur trappers of the Hudson's Bay Company.

 (1861, 1863), French Camp

-Located about three miles south of Stockton, at French Camp Slough, a recruiting and training center for the CA Volunteers.
+Located about three miles south of Stockton, at French Camp Slough, a recruiting and training center for CA Volunteers during the autumn of 1861.
 Reoccupied and renamed Camp Gilmore (1) in September 1863 by the 3rd Brigade of the CA state militia.

 Santa Clara Garrison

 The Mexican garrison was captured by the U.S. Army in 1846.
 The post was located at the former Mission Santa Clara de Asis (1777).
 State marker

 Camp at Campbell